• Skip to primary navigation

 Heat Sink For TIP3055 Transistor1

-First of all, the AC input is 220V and the then transformer steps it down, which converts it to 12V AC on both sides.
+First of all, the circuit takes 220V AC input, then the transformer steps down the voltage and produces 12V AC on both sides.

-Center tap is connected to ground, next D1 and D2 form full wave rectifier and these diodes convert AC to pulsating DC.
+The center tap connects to ground and next, diodes D1 and D2 form a full-wave rectifier, and these diodes convert AC into pulsating DC.

 Then capacitor C1 filters the DC, so voltage becomes smooth DC and then this DC is around 16 to 18 volts.

-Meanwhile, R2 and R3 form voltage divider and this divider sets output voltage to 5V.
+Meanwhile, R2 and R3 form voltage divider and this divider sets output voltage to 5V and if output increases then TL431 conducts more and then the base current of TIP3055 reduces; so output voltage comes down;

 Finally, capacitor C2 filters output noise and thus clean 5V DC is available.